davnn/fastpaced-articles/beautiful-interpolation/index.md

 $$P(x) = 4 + \frac{3}{4}x - \frac{3}{8}x^2$$

-Unfortunately we have to invert the Vandermonde matrix to solve for the coefficients $c_0, c_1 \ldots, c_n$.
-Let's see if we can find a better basis to to find the coefficients.
+Unfortunately, we have to invert the Vandermonde matrix to solve for the coefficients $c_0, c_1 \ldots, c_n$.
+Let's see if we can find a better basis to find the coefficients.

 ### Lagrange Interpolation